bradder555/easy_arg_parse/README.md

     print("args:")
     print(args_dict) # Woah! it's a dict with all of the arguments supplied!!
     # Woah types have been inferred (i.e. str, int, float, bool)
+    # Woah, a reasonable help has been printed out if mandatory arguments are missing or the help switch is used!
+    ```